Shaping Visionary Leaders in the Future of Healthcare and Public Health

-The Department of Management, Policy and Community Health strikes a balance between academic rigor and hands-on experience.
+In the department of Management, Policy, and Community Health (MPACH), we strike a harmonious balance between academic rigor and practical involvement.

 Welcome!
-On behalf of the faculty, staff and students in the Department of Management, Policy, and Community Health (MPACH), I would like to congratulate you on beginning your graduate education with us.
+On behalf of the dedicated faculty, staff, and the vibrant community of scholars in the Department of Management, Policy, and Community Health (MPACH), I extend our heartfelt congratulations as you embark on your graduate journey with us.

-Our graduates work in academic and research organizations world-wide, manage local and regional health departments, lead government agencies and community organizations, and manage healthcare systems, hospitals, and clinics.
+The achievements of our graduates span the globe, with alumni making significant contributions in academic and research institutions worldwide, leading local and regional health departments, directing government agencies and community organizations, and managing healthcare systems, hospitals, and clinics.

-We look forward to providing you with an intellectual home at UTHealth School of Public Health and to helping you make a positive contribution to public health.
+We eagerly anticipate offering you an enriching intellectual home within the UTHealth School of Public Health and supporting your journey to make a meaningful impact in the field of public health.

 Pushing for progress on the front lines of public health in communities.

-Community health practice focuses on understanding social, socioeconomic, cultural, inter-organizational, and geographic factors to promote or protect the health of specific populations.
-We use those societal building blocks to develop, implement and evaluate programs rooted in social justice and health equity within communities.
-Our students are on the front lines of building the bridges between classroom learning and field application, often working directly with community members to create grassroots partnerships and programming that support population health needs.
+Community Health Practice focuses on understanding social, economic, cultural, inter-organizational, and geographic factors to promote or protect the health of specific populations.
+Our community health programs help students learn to use those societal building blocks to develop, implement and evaluate programs rooted in social justice and health equity.
+Upon graduating, our students go on to build the bridges between theory-based interventions and practical application, often working directly with community members to create grassroots partnerships and programming that support population health needs.

 One of the few Commission on the Accreditation of Healthcare Management Education (CAHME) accredited Master of Public Health degree programs.

-We offer a supportive and thriving research culture, including many grant-funded projects and high-profile collaborations with the Texas State Government and other health and community organizations.
-Our department is also affiliated with the Center for Health Systems Research, Policy and Practice, which includes the Center for Health Services Research, the G.M.
-Fleming Center for Healthcare Management, the Institute for Health Policy, and the Center for Healthcare Data, which all offer additional opportunities for leadership and enriching experience.
+We provide an enriching and dynamic research environment characterized by numerous grant-funded initiatives and significant partnerships with the Texas State Government, as well as various health and community organizations of prominence.
+MPACH is also affiliated with the Center for Health Services Research, the G.M.
+Fleming Center for Healthcare Management, the Institute for Health Policy, and the Center for Health Care Data, which all offer additional opportunities for leadership and enriching experience.

 Our research interests and efforts include: